albinoh/gtsm/README.md

 - v5 babel!

+- v6 ESLINT, Also minification, obfuscation, dedupping and aggressive merging (using webpack plugins)

 ##What is next/missing?

 Well, this is just an intro on webpack and how can it be leveraged to package, bundle, resolve and even transpile JS.